 On Wednesday 11 March, the Chancellor of the Exchequer, Rishi Sunak, delivered the UK budget 2020.
 This budget was highly anticipated, being the first budget of the new decade; the first budget under the new Conservative Party government, elected in December 2019; the first budget under Prime Minister Boris Johnson; and, of course, the first budget in close to 50 years delivered outside of the European Union.
-Many areas of the budget were welcomed by public sector buyers, including the emergency economic response to cope with the Coronavirus pandemic, an additional £5 billion funding for the NHS and measures to support SMEs.
+Many areas of the budget were welcomed by public sector buyers, including the emergency economic response to cope with the Coronavirus pandemic, an additional £5 billion in funding for the NHS and measures to support SMEs.

 Delta outlines the areas of Budget 2020 that will be most important for Delta customers, stakeholders and the wider public sector.